oliyh/cljs-webapp-from-scratch/README.md

 - re-frame for next level

 ## Beyond

+> Are these further articles, will they make it too long?

 - Advanced build for deployment
 - Building a multi-page app
 - IDE integration?
 Only for a nicer repl, really